Sjyhne/MapAI-Competition/team_fundator/README.md

 ## Description
 The ensembles for task 1 and to are desdcribed here.
 ### Task 1
-The ensemble contains four models, which are trained with different combinations of encoders and datasets.
+The ensemble contains four modelss, which are trained with different combinations of encoders and datasets.
 The combinations are given by the Cartesian product of the following sets:

     Encoders: (timm-resnest-26d, efficientnet-b1)
     Datasets: (mapai, mapai_reclassified)

 ### Task 1
-The ensemble contains seven model, which are trained with different combinations of encoders and datasets.
+The ensemble contains seven models, which are trained with different combinations of encoders and datasets.
 The combinations are given by the Cartesian product of the following sets:

     Encoders: (timm-resnest-26d, efficientnet-b1)
     Datasets: (mapai, mapai_reclassified, mapai_lidar_masks)